Basic Needs Initiative

 What do we know about food insecurity at Reed?

-During the 2017 spring semester, Reed’s FSI working group conducted two student focus groups as well as individual interviews with students, staff, and faculty.
+During the 2017 spring semester, Reed’s BNI working group conducted two student focus groups as well as individual interviews with students, staff, and faculty.
 From focus groups, conversations, and research, several themes emerged:

 - Some Reed students and staff are experiencing or have recently experienced food insecurity.